neicnordic/ahm17.neic.nordforsk.org/practical.md

 ### Family policy

-It is not recommended to bring your family during the meeting.
-If you want to explore the location with your family you're welcome to do so before or after the AHM.
+The focus of the all hands meeting should be on spending social time together with your teammates and therefore we do in general not recommend to bring your family during the meeting.
+If you want to explore the location with your family you’re welcome to do so, but preferably before or after the AHM.
 NeIC, however, will not arrange any travel or accommodation for that.